Improved Quality, Accuracy and Comfort in Breast Biopsies

 - The patient or physician strongly prefers a non-surgical assessment

 What Happens During The Procedure?

-The new system features a specially designed table so that the patient can lie on her stomach with her breast projecting through an opening in the table.
+The new system features a specially designed table so that you can lie on your stomach with your breast projecting through an opening in the table.
 The table is then elevated so that the mammographer and radiologist can retrieve the tissue sample.
 The machine uses intersecting coordinates to pinpoint the exact area of tissue change.
 A paddle-shaped instrument then compresses the breast during the biopsy.

 Specially trained technologists and physicians perform the procedure to obtain computerized or digital imaging, which reduces X-ray exposure and permits viewing on a computer monitor seconds afterwards.
 The system calculates the exact placement of the hollow needle and uses a vacuum-assisted device.
 This biopsy device is inserted only once, which means the needle does not have to be withdrawn after each sampling (six to 12 samples are usually required).

 Once the biopsy is complete, the opening is covered with a dressing (no stitches).
 Normal activity usually can be resumed after 24 hours, and most women report little to no pain, with no scarring.
 This procedure is also one-third the cost of a surgical biopsy.

 Note: Although an abnormal mammogram does not necessarily indicate cancer, have a companion for support and a ride home when you have your biopsy.

 For more information, please talk to your physician or contact the Women's Diagnostic Center at (309) 353-0931.

 * The League has committed to funding for the purchase of the stereotactic breast biopsy system and continues to be very active in promoting services for women at Pekin Hospital and the Women's Diagnostic Center.